BagelNetwork/Client/python/README.md

     bagel_server_host="api.bageldb.ai"
 )
 ```
-Here, we define the settings for connecting to the BagelDB server.
+Here, we define the settings for connecting to the Bagel server.

-3. **Create the BagelDB client:**
+3. **Create the Bagel client:**

 ```python
 client = bagel.Client(server_settings)
 ```

-Create an instance of the BagelDB client using the previously defined server settings.
+Create an instance of the Bagel client using the previously defined server settings.

-4. **Ping the BagelDB server:**
+4. **Ping the Bagel server:**

 ```python
 print(client.ping())
 ```

-This checks the connectivity to the BagelDB server.
+This checks the connectivity to the Bagel server.

-5. **Get the BagelDB server version:**
+5. **Get the Bagel server version:**

 ```python
 print(client.get_version())
 ```

-Retrieves and prints the version of the BagelDB server.
+Retrieves and prints the version of the Bagel server.

 6. **Create and delete a cluster:**